 The SNEC was established in 1968 and to provide regional support in the States of Connecticut, Massachusetts, and Rhode Island for the American Fisheries Society.

-Established in 1968, the Southern New England Chapter is one of many American Fisheries Society Chapters created to provide regional support for the objectives of the parent society.
 The AFS is the oldest and largest scientific group dedicated to the advancement of fisheries science and the conservation of renewable aquatic resources.

 The chapter “membership” automatically includes all AFS members in Massachusetts, Connecticut, and Rhode Island.
 AFS members in other states may become chapter members if they feel the chapter best suits their needs.
 Meetings are also open to AFS non-members who are encouraged to join and participate.
 Non-members cannot vote on matters pertaining to chapter business.